marvlock/Schedulo/README.md

 ---

-Built with ❤️ by Pranav Murali
+Built with ❤️ by Pranav Murali | Last Updated: May 2025